 - 1 Hot compress for the eyes

-This kit includes all of the essential elements needed to find lasting dry eye relief, contained in one convenient packaged solution.
+This dry eye relief kit includes all of the essential elements needed to find lasting pain relief, contained in one convenient packaged solution.
 When TheraLife Eye is used in conjunction with a daily routine of eyelid cleaning and hot compress application, chalazion and stye relief is just around the corner.

 Stop the constant use of eye drops for dry eyes and turn to TheraLife natural treatment for relief.
 TheraLife goes directly to the source of the problem and provides an all-natural dry eye remedy with their complete line of products created specifically for dry eye relief, blepharitis relief, chalazion relief and more.
 TheraLife can end eye pain and discomfort naturally and effectively leading to restoration of comfortable vision.